 The membrane system will include 2 trains of MF and 2 trains of RO to provide system flexibility.
-Recovery for the membrane system is projected based on the treatability studies conducted by Van Riper Consulting and HW Process Technologies (VRC, 2002 and 2008), and adjusted based on current projected influent sulfate concentrations for the individual treatment streams.
+Recovery for the membrane system is projected based on the treatability studies conducted by Van Riper Consulting and HW Process Technologies (VRC, 2002 and 2008), and adjusted based on projected influent sulfate concentrations for the individual treatment streams updated in 2019.